Skip to content

 Report litter on a street or beach that needs cleaning

-You are within your rights to ask someone to pick up litter if you see them dropping it, but please ensure your personal safety is not put at risk.
-The same applies if you see litter thrown from cars.
+You have the right to ask someone to pick up litter if you see them dropping it, but always prioritise your personal safety.
+The same advice applies if you see litter being thrown from cars.

-We want to encourage local people not to drop litter and instead help keep the environment clean.
-We want to achieve a litter-free county and enforcing the law is an important part of achieving this aim.
-Authorised officers can issue fixed penalty notices of £150 for littering offences.
-Failure to pay may result in a prosecution before a Magistrates Court with a fine of up to £2,500.
+We want to encourage everyone to help Keep Cornwall Clean by not dropping litter.
+Our goal is to achieve a litter-free county and enforcing the law is an important part of achieving this.
+Authorised officers can issue fixed penalty notices for littering offences.

 New litter and dog waste bins

-If a specific area becomes littered please contact us.
-Our officers will monitor the area to ensure cleansing standards are maintained.
+If you notice a specific area becoming littered, please let us know.
+Our officers will monitor the area to maintain cleansing standards.

 Need help?